martin-nebel/jlp-challenge-2/README.md

 ## To test via Slack:
 - in any channel, type **/martin-c2 _priceLabelStringToFix_**
+  - e.g. **/martin-c2 Was £150, then £250, now £99**
-- don't worry, the message will be local to you!
+- don't worry, the message and the reply will be local to you!